Packaging Inspiration To Make Your Small Business Stand Out

 2. Choose packaging that shows your commitment to sustainability

-Here are four inspiring eco-friendly packaging innovators to learn from:
+Here are some inspiring eco-friendly packaging innovators to learn from:

 - Hero Packaging makes compostable mailers (including padded pouches), tape and even bubble wrap out of plant-based materials.